UMaine evaluating injured QB daily to determine starting status

 Robinson, a 6-foot-2, 195-pound native of Bowie, Maryland, said it felt great to get on the field.

 “It was a lot different than high school, I can tell you that,” he said.
-“It was fast at first but once you I got it slowed down in my mind, it was better.”
+“It was fast at first but once I got it slowed down in my mind, it was better.”

 Robinson will be the starter on Saturday if Ferguson can’t play.